 For this milestone occasion, we searched far and wide for the best and most successful women in the New Jersey business community.
-From industry to law, higher education to high-tech, these women are “breaking glass” as NJBIZ likes to say, and setting a standard for excellence that moves and inspires all across the state’s business community.
 TV’s New Girls’ Club.
 There is a moment in HBO’s “Doll & Em” when Em, a movie star, leaves her trailer to rehearse her lines alone.

 Doll, Em’s childhood best friend and now her assistant, stays behind.
 TV’s New Girls’ Club.
 Room Selection 2015-16 - IMPORTANT INFORMATION!!! - steffen - NJ Institute of Technology Mail.
 Tvs-new-girls-club.
 Belief in "raw brilliance" may decrease academic diversity.
 Press Release 15-004 Belief in "raw brilliance" may decrease academic diversity Messages about hard work rather than innate skill could level out gender representation in academia January 15, 2015.

 Disciplines That Expect ‘Brilliance’ Tend to Punish Women, Study Finds - Research.
 By Madeline Will Here’s a downside to our cultural obsession with genius: It might be a reason for the gender gap in certain academic fields.